Towards Learning to Speak and Hear Through Multi-Agent Communication over a Continuous Acoustic Channel: LEARNING TO SPEAK AND HEAR USING RL

-The Speaker agent is tasked with generating a sequence of phones $\boldsymbol c$ describing a concept or idea.
-The model architecture is shown in Figure~\ref{fig:speaker}.
-The target concept is represented by the one-hot input state $\boldsymbol s$.
-We use gated recurrent unit (GRU) based sequence generation as the core of the Speaker agent, which generates a sequence of Q-values, a distribution over phones $\mathcal{P}$ per output-step from 1 to $M$.
-The input state $\boldsymbol s$ is embedded as the initial hidden state $\boldsymbol h_0$ of the GRU.
-The output phone of each GRU layer is embedded as input to the next GRU layer.\footnote{No gradients flow through the argmax: this connection indicates to the network which phone was selected at the previous GRU step.} We also make use of start-of-sequence (SOS) and end-of-sequence (EOS) tokens,\textless s\textgreater~and \textless/s\textgreater\ respectively, appended to the phone-set.
-These allow the Speaker to generate arbitrary length phone sequences up to a maximum length of $M$.
+The Speaker agent is tasked with generating a sequence of phones $\boldsymbol c = (c_1, c_2, \ldots, c_L)$ describing a set of attributes.
+The set of target attributes is represented by the one-hot input state $\boldsymbol s$.
+We use gated recurrent unit (GRU)~\citep{cho-etal-2014-properties} based sequence generation as the core of the Speaker agent. {The Speaker's GRU} generates a sequence of logits. {At each output-step (from 1 to $L$), a softmax over the logits defines a distribution over the set of phone symbols $\mathcal{P}$.} During training, the symbols are sampled based on this distribution to produce $\boldsymbol c$.
+At test time, $\boldsymbol c$ is greedily selected from the logits.
+The input state $\boldsymbol s$ is embedded through a linear layer as the initial hidden state of the GRU.
+The Speaker is allowed to generate phone sequences of arbitrary length, up to a maximum of $L$.

-\subsection{Listener Model}
+\subsection{Listener model}

-The Listener agent may be viewed as a classification task with the full model architecture illustrated in Figure~\ref{fig:listener}.
-The model is roughly based on~\citep{amodei-etal-2016-DS2}.
-Given an input mel-spectrogram $X$, the Listener generates a set of state-action values.
-These action-values represent the expected reward for each classification vector $\hat{\boldsymbol s}$.

-We first apply a set of convolutional layers over the input mel-spectrogram, keeping the size of the time-axis consistent throughout.
-We then flatten the convolution outputs over the filters and feature axis, resulting in a single vector per time step.
-We process each vector through a bidirectional GRU, feeding the final hidden state through a linear layer to arrive at our final action-value predictions.
-An argmax of these action-values gives us a greedy prediction for $\hat{\boldsymbol s}$.
+Given an input mel-spectrogram $X$, the Listener generates a set of predicted attributes $\boldsymbol{\hat{s}}$.
+The model, roughly based on \citep{amodei-etal-2016-DS2}, first applies a set of convolutional layers over the input mel-spectrogram, keeping the size of the time-axis consistent throughout.
+The convolution outputs {are} then flattened over the filters and feature axes, resulting in a single vector per time step.
+Each vector is processed through a GRU, with a linear layer applied to the final hidden state to produce logits over attributes.
+An argmax of these logits gives us a greedy prediction for $\hat{\boldsymbol s}$.
+We call this the ``{end-to-end} acoustic Listener'', as there are no intermediary steps going from the mel-spectrogram input to $\hat{\boldsymbol s}$.